radj307/Gamebryo-Engine-Unit-Converter/README.md

 Outputs:

-	1.234568e+03 u          =  17.632378 m
+	1234.567890 u   =  17.638927 m

-The input value is always shown in scientific notation, while the output value is always shown in standard notation with 6 decimal point precision.
+Values are always shown in standard notation with 6 decimal point precision.